 - be enrolled full-time in a College Graduate program and be in good academic standing

 - have completed at least one semester (12 credits) in a College Graduate program

 - to receive paid leave, the student must hold a Student Academic Appointment in the College of at least 37.5% FTE at the time of the leave

 - A student on a paid leave under the College Graduate Student Leave of Absence policy receives continuing full support including SAA stipend, health insurance, and any fee remission for up to 6 consecutive weeks during the term of their current appointment or to the end of the semester, whichever comes first.
-Students on paid leave of absence from student academic appointments must maintain enrollment in at least six credit hours.
-Students who have advanced to candidacy must maintain enrollment of at least one credit hour during any leave, whether paid or unpaid.
+Students on paid leaves of absence from Student Academic Appointments must maintain enrollment in at least six credit hours.
+Students who have passed the qualifying exam must maintain enrollment of at least one credit hour during any leave, whether paid or unpaid.

 - Leaves of absence may not be requested retroactively.

 - Employment or study elsewhere while on leave is prohibited.

-- Although very few students are granted Leaves of Absence for more than one semester, a student may request a leave of up to two consecutive fall or winter terms, or 12 months.
-Depending on the circumstances, the leave may include 6-weeks of paid leave (for students who hold Student Academic Appointments) and the remainder in unpaid leave.
+- Although very few students are granted Leaves of Absence for more than one semester, a student may request a leave of up to two consecutive fall or spring terms, or 12 months.
+Depending on the circumstances, the leave may include 6 weeks of paid leave (for students who hold Student Academic Appointments) and the remainder in unpaid leave.

-- The maximum period that a student may be on leave is 24 months or 4 fall and winter terms.
+- The maximum period that a student may be on leave is 24 months or 4 fall and spring terms.
 Eligible graduate students may take only one paid family or medical leave.